akritisshetty/computational-statistics-lab/README.md

    * X–Y scatter plots
    * Heatmaps of correlation matrices
    * Regression line plots

+10. **Program to perform Principal Component Analysis (PCA) on the Wisconsin Breast Cancer dataset and visualize the dimensionality-reduced data; including:**
+   * Standardization of features
+   * Extraction of principal components
+   * 2-D PCA scatter plot for class visualization
+   * Interpretation of explained variance and class separation
 ---

 If you find this repository helpful, please star it.
 Happy coding!